The Condenser Is the Main Working Component in an A/C System

-An air conditioning system is rather simple really in the amount of parts it's made up of.
-In reality, the system is made up of 2 main components, the condenser and the coil.
-There are other things that are a necessary to connect and help the system function but they aren't dedicated solely to the A/C system.
-For example the thermostat and the furnace, or air handler, are not solely belonging to the air conditioning system.
+An air conditioning system is rather simple in the number of parts it's made up of.
+In reality, the system is made up of two main components; the condenser and the coil.
+There are other things that are necessary to connect and help the system function, but they aren't dedicated solely to the A/C system.
+For example, the thermostat and the furnace, or air handler, are not solely belonging to the air conditioning system.

 With that said, the condenser is the only real mechanical part of the system.
 The evaporator coil is really just a box of fins and tubing with a drain attached to carry off the condensation it collects.

 What I aim to do is explain only the parts of the condensing unit.
-This is the piece where the problems will likely occur and the more you know about what it's made up of, the less likely you are to be "taken" by a shady service technician.
-It's unfortunate but, they are out there.
+This is the piece where the problems will likely occur.
+The more you know about what it's made up of, the less likely you are to be "taken" by a shady service technician.
+It's unfortunate, but they are out there.

 The compressor is the head honcho in the air conditioning system.
-If it breaks down, forget fixing it yourself and carefully weigh the expense of replacing it verses getting a whole new system.
-Especially if you have an out of date, now obsolete R-22 system.
+If it breaks down, forget fixing it yourself and carefully weigh the expense of replacing it versus getting a whole new system.
+Especially if you have an out-of-date, now obsolete R-22 system.

 The Condenser Fan and Fan Motor